SwissTPH/Research_IT_doc/sciCORE_quick_start.md

-# sciCORE HPC — Quick Start Guide
+# SciCORE HPC — Quick Start Guide

-sciCORE provides **high-performance computing (HPC)** resources for large-scale data processing.
+SciCORE provides **high-performance computing (HPC)** resources for large-scale data processing.
 Researchers can remotely access these resources from their own laptop or desktop.
 HPC is perfect for tasks that require large amounts of RAM or take several hours/days to complete, since jobs run remotely while your own machine can be logged out or switched off.

-This is a quick start guide for sciCORE HPC.
+This is a quick start guide for SciCORE HPC.
 More details can be found [here](https://docs.scicore.unibas.ch/HPC%20Cluster/getstarted/).